dmsl/airplace/Readme.md

 Preparing a map for Airplace, to be used with the Logger and Tracker applications, is very easy.
 All is needed is a map of the floorplan in jpeg format (e.g., mymap.jpg) and an associated configuration file (e.g., mymap.config) that keeps the actual Width and Height of the floorplan in meters (Note: The filename before the file extension must be the same for both files.
 An example is included in folder \Example\Map that can be modified appropriately with your own values).

-Both files should be stored together inside a folder on the smartphone‚Äôs sdcard.
+Both files should be stored together inside a folder on the smartphone’s sdcard.

 Zooming in/out of the map in the Logger and Tracker applications is easy by pressing and holding the finger on the map and then dragging it up/down to the desired zoom level.